Zelgadis87/rule-reactor/README.md

 Currently BETA

+2016-04-21 v0.0.22 Not published to npm.

+* Added unit tests.
+* Renamed function forall for constructor instance checking to forAll.
+This does not impact the forAll that is used in rules.
+* Modified bind to return true/false if it is used to test rules by passing the optional test argument.
+* Started building through travis-ci online.

 2016-04-21 v0.0.21

 * Added Codacy and NPM badges.

-2016-04-21 v0.0.20
+2016-04-21 v0.0.20 Not published to npm.

 * Codacy and CodeClimate driven style quality improvements.

-Not published to npm.
+2016-04-21 v0.0.19  Not published to npm.

-2016-04-21 v0.0.19

 * Codacy and CodeClimate driven style quality improvements.

-Not published to npm.
+2016-04-21 v0.0.18 Not published to npm.

-2016-04-21 v0.0.18

 * Codacy and CodeClimate driven style quality improvements.

-Not published to npm.
+2016-04-21 v0.0.17 Not published to npm.

-2016-04-21 v0.0.17

 * Corrected some documentation errors
 * Codacy and CodeClimate driven style quality improvements.
-Not published to npm.

 2016-04-20 v0.0.16